sahil87098/Bike_sales/README.md

 In the initial data preparation phase, we performed the following tasks:

-- Data cleaning and formatting.
+1. Data cleaning and formatting.
+- Processed and organized data, such as buying patterns, income levels, and demographics, across several sheets.
+- Used data cleansing procedures to maintain consistency, allowing for accurate analysis and reporting.

 - Advanced dta segmentation.
 - Insightful Data Visualization.
 - Reporting and Presentation